Dejdamrong Sor Amnuaysirichoke

 Dejdamrong Sor Amnuaysirichoke (เดชดำรงค์ ส.อำนวยศิริโชค; born November 7, 1978) is a Thai former mixed martial artist who has competed in ONE Championship, where he competed in the strawweight division.
 He is a former ONE Strawweight World Champion, being the inaugural titleholder, and is considered to be one of the most successful Thai mixed martial artists, having become the first Thai to win an MMA world title.

 Prior to mixed martial arts, Dejdamrong was a Muay Thai fighter with 350 fights who won multiple Lumpinee Stadium titles in three different weight classes.

-Aside from competing in mixed martial arts, Dejdamrong is also an instructor at the Evolve MMA gym based in Singapore.
+Aside from competing in mixed martial arts, Dejdamrong was an instructor at the Evolve MMA gym based in Singapore until 2023.
+He currently owns and coaches at Sor Dejdamrong Muaythai in Phuket, Thailand.

 Muay Thai career

 Amnuaysirichoke competed in Muay Thai for over 20 years, and was a three-division Lumpinee Stadium champion at mini flyweight, light flyweight, and flyweight; and amassed an unofficial record of 282-65-3.
 He retired in 2007.